Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 ### Templates

 - Website uses bootstrap single-page application (SPA) template called "Mentor" and can be downloaded [here](https://bootstrapmade.com/mentor-free-education-bootstrap-theme/).
-Template was heavily customize by me for the purposes of this project.
+Template was heavily customized by me for the purposes of this project.
 Read more [below](#other).

 - Template contains series of links to libraries stored in files that I have copied from the template's folder (folders "vendor" and "js" in assets).